How to use

 Start the slide show

 Run the PowerPoint slide show from the presenting computer.
-Timerinator follows the active slide, current section, speaker, and break state.
+Timerinator follows the active slide, current section, speaker, callout, and break state.